Home / Blog/ Kids Nutrition/ Best 10 Sources of Protein for Kids

 4. Legumes

-Legumes are among the most versatile sources of plant-based protein because it’s super easy to use them as a meat substitute.
-From black bean burgers to lentil tacos to potato and pea dumplings, there are plenty of popular and downright delicious dishes you can make with legumes.
+Beans, peas, and lentils are all part of the legume family.
+Legumes are excellent sources of plant-based protein and are super easy to use as a meat substitute.
+From black bean burgers to lentil tacos to potato and pea dumplings, you can make plenty of delicious dishes with legumes.

 5. Low-Fat Dairy Products